Jingo-Finance/docs/docs/sdk/v3/guides/02-quoting.md

 At the end of the guide, we should be able to fetch a quote for the given input token pair and the input token amount with the press of a button on the web application.

-For this guide, the following Pegasys packages are used:
+For this guide, the following Jingo packages are used:

 - [`@pegasys-fi/v3-sdk`](https://www.npmjs.com/package/@pollum-io/v3-sdk)
 - [`@pegasys-fi/sdk-core`](https://www.npmjs.com/package/@pollum-io/sdk-core)